marmelab/react-admin/docs/Translation.md

 ## `i18nProvider`

 Provides messages for a specific locale.
-React-admin ships with a default `i18nProvider` which supports the English language.
+React-admin ships with the English locale by default.
 If you want to use another locale, you'll have to install a third-party package.
 For instance, to change the interface to French, install the `ra-language-french` npm package, then configure the `<Admin>` component as follows:

 ```jsx